justnonamenoname/lifeticle/readme.md

 Lifeticle is a particle that acts as a subject, the so-called observer in the brain, with the following functions:
 1) Perception (Qualia): Visuals, sounds, pain, and other sensations.
-2) Attachment to the organism.
+2) Attachment to the organism
-3) Feedback influence on the brain.
+3) Feedback influence on the brain

 The lifeticle remains in the brain after its death
 Phenomenal consciousness is the sum of sensations/qualia.
 Other brain functions are not part of phenomenal consciousness.